Random coalescing geodesics in first-passage percolation

 This gives us a family $\{\geo((0,i),(k,i)):i\in I_k^+\}$ of finite non-crossing geodesics that do not coalesce.
 Importantly, because of the above observation, the geodesics in this family do not become `more coalescing' as $k$ increases.
 That is, also $I_k^+$ will have density bounded away from zero.

-We may now use the Damron-Hanson strategy to form (a sequence of) measures on finite geodesics.
+We may now use the Damron-Hanson strategy to form a sequence of measures on finite geodesics.
 This sequence will have a sub-sequential limit.
 Since $I_k^+$ has positive density, each sub-sequential limit will be supported on (families of) non-crossing and non-coalescing geodesics.
-Then, we use this to construct a (sparse) random non-crossing geodesic which has infinitely many coalescing classes.
-This is a contradiction to Theorem~\ref{sparse}.
+Then, we use this to construct a measure on (sparse) families of non-crossing geodesic which has infinitely many coalescence classes.
+This is a contradiction to Proposition~\ref{p:sparse measure}.

 The rest of this section will be dedicated to making the above outline rigorous.
-In the case when the asymptotic shape has sufficiently many sides\footnote{Recall that the number of sides equals $n$ if $\ball$ is an $n$-gon and $\infty$ otherwise.} (at least 16), then this will be mostly straightforward based on the above outline.
-In the case when $\ball$ is a polygon with a small number of sides (less than 16), this will require a much more careful analysis.
-In either case, we will part from the following assumption, that there exist $\delta>0$ and a sequence $(v_k)_{k\ge1}$ in $\Z^2$ such that $|v_k|\to\infty$ and
+In the case when the asymptotic shape has sufficiently many sides\footnote{Recall that the number of sides equals $n$ if $\ball$ is an $n$-gon and $\infty$ otherwise.} (at least 40), then this will be mostly straightforward based on the above outline.
+In the case when $\ball$ is a polygon with a small number of sides (less than 40), this will require a much more careful analysis.
+In either case, we will part from the following assumption, that there exist $\delta>0$ and sequences $(u_k)_{k\ge1}$ and $(v_k)_{k\ge1}$ in $\Z^2$ such that $|u_k|,|v_k|\to\infty$ and